fsegall/zk_finace/PROOF_OF_CONCEPT_ZK_EN.md

 ## 🎯 **IMPACT AND SIGNIFICANCE:**

-This implementation represents a **historic milestone** in the evolution of ZK applications, demonstrating that it's possible to:
+This implementation represents a **significant innovation** in the evolution of ZK applications, demonstrating that it's possible to:

 1. **Eliminate servers** for ZK proof generation
 2. **Ensure total privacy** in front-end